semiomant/Dungeon-World/trans_text/Spielverlauf.md

 and regular sacraments.
 While not granted spells themselves, they are able to call upon their deity for minor aid.

-_Ministry_—When you make camp with a priest if you would normally heal you heal +skill HP.
+_Ministry_-When you make camp with a priest if you would normally heal you heal +skill HP.

-_First Aid_—When a priest staunches your wounds heal 2×skill HP.
+_First Aid_-When a priest staunches your wounds heal 2◊skill HP.
 You take -1
 forward as their healing is painful and distracting.

 #### Protector